 Most hobbyiests will never use a microscope.
 A higher percentage of hobbyiests will use a micrscope if they are members here and are members of a koi club.
 Still that will amount to a very small fraction of the koi hobbyists.
 But I will emphasize this point: A proper scrape and scope of skin and gill samples from your koi will probably save their lives.

 Use the plastic cover slips for taking samples.
 To get a gill sample it is important to sedate the fish so read that section again.
 Once sedated the fish should be placed on a wet terry towel.
-If possible have an assistant to do things like revive the fish, however I have found that assistants can sometimes just get in the way.
-Up to you.
+If possible have an assistant to do things like revive the fish.

 It would be wise to get two or three more gill sample as flukes and other little animals have a habit of only populating one area and sometimes are not on both sides.
 While skin/slime samples can be valuable, I have seen it time and time again that the parasites are in the gills.